mjordan/islandora_whole_object/README.md

 * configure the blocks so they display only for Islandora content types
 * configure the blocks so they display only for specific roles

-## To do

-* Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting.
-See issue #1.

 ## Current maintainer

 * [Mark Jordan](https://github.com/mjordan)